PamGodia/dsc-phase3-project-pam/README.md

 RMSE is 0.336 which is better that the baseline model where the RMSE was negative.

 The model has a 33.6% chance of variability.

+## 5. Conclusion

+International Calls seems to be the main reason why customers may want to churn SyriaTel company

+It may be good to explore other variables such compare the international tarrifs by other companies in the same sector

+One can also explore the local costs for the competitors in the market